ElevatedSensors/sensor-configs/static/bed-presence-mk1/getting-started.md

     <img src="/assets/images/bp-install-3.jpg" class="rounded m-2" width="400"/>
     <img src="/assets/images/bp-install-4.jpg" class="rounded m-2" width="400"/>

 5. Insert the sensor strips, then peal the adhesive backing and affix the sensors to the bed slat.
+For a temporary setup, sensors may be gently taped in place around bed slat.
+Do not cover end of sensors, as there is a required vent opening.

     <img src="/assets/images/bp-install-5.jpg" class="rounded m-2" width="400"/>
     <img src="/assets/images/bp-install-6.jpg" class="rounded m-2" width="400"/>